 As required by Technical Specification 6.8.B, revisions to the ODCM, effective for the time period covered by this report, are included with this attachment.
-There were three revisions to the ODCM implemented during this reporting period.
-The revision summaries are as follows.
+There was one general revision to the ODCM implemented during this reporting period.

-Revision 8:
+Revision 17: